Effective Nonprofit Management Cohort

 In this cohort, teams of up to three people from 15 nonprofit organizations will participate in four sessions over an 8-week period.
 Organizations learn from expert consultants, receive support to implement learnings through learning development plans, practical tools, and one-on-one coaching, and build a network of supportive peers.

-This cohort covers four interactive sessions focused on topics identified as priorities by local nonprofits: leadership and management, finance, fundraising, storytelling and marketing.
+This cohort covers four interactive sessions focused on topics identified as priorities by local nonprofits: leadership and management, finance, fundraising, storytelling, and marketing.
 Each session will build upon previous sessions.
-To accommodate differing organizational needs of fundamentals and advanced there will be two breakout groups during sessions.
+To accommodate differing organizational needs of fundamentals and advanced, there will be two breakout groups during sessions.

-After each session, organizations can schedule 45-minute virtual 1:1 coaching session to collaboratively identify and address real organizational challenges.
+After each session, organizations can schedule a 45-minute virtual 1:1 coaching session to collaboratively identify and address real organizational challenges.
 The program concludes with graduation, celebrating each organization’s progress, collective learning, and achievements throughout the cohort.

 Registration Dates